DataBrewery/cubes/doc/model.rst

   measure.
 This property is for generating default aggregates automatically.
   It is highly recommended to list the aggregates explicitly and avoid using this property.
+* ``window_size`` – number of elements within a window for window functions such as moving average.
+If not provided and function requires it then 1 (one element) is assumed.
 * ``nonadditive`` – can be `all` (non-additive for any dimension), `time` (non-additive for time dimension, for example account balance) or `none` (default, fully additive)